IntelliSOFT-Consulting/PSS-Insight-v2-Deployment/README.md

    ```
      cd PSS-Insight-v2-Deployment-national/national
    ```
+3. Countercheck the environment variables have been set correctly.
+They can be found here on the [.env](./.env) file.
+(Refer to the advanced installation steps on the next section for details about the environment variables)

-3. Make the installation script executable
+4. Make the installation script executable
    ```
      sudo chmod 755 ./national_script.sh
    ```